Mecca Flats: History

-Design of the Mecca Flats
+Design

 Knowledge about the design of the Mecca Flats is limited because only black and white photographs survive, making it impossible to know what the exact appearance of the complex was.
 Although the residents were mostly middle class, the apartments were large.
 One important aspect in the design and decoration of the Mecca Apartments were the intricately detailed iron guardrails.
 Also included in the building's design were two sky lit interior courts surrounded by stacked open corridors, which were unique and contributed to the buildings reputation of having no secrets.
 The design of having an open interior strengthened the presence of social drama because residents were able to observe the actions and lives of the other residents.
 The residents of the apartment complex were able to enter their homes through open galleries that encircled the interior courts.
 A popular Chicago vernacular tradition would later be inspired by this design of having a courtyard within an apartment complex.
 In the late 19th century, the need and want for more light and fresh air for the city's apartments became more pronounced and residents were wanting small parks and playgrounds to be available in the neighborhoods.
 Overall, the Mecca Flats layout was able to fulfill these progressive concerns though a new and innovative design.